hfinkel/lfort/docs/PCHInternals.rst

 stores all of the selectors used by entities within the AST file.
 The design of the method pool is similar to that of the :ref:`identifier table
 <pchinternals-ident-table>`: the first time a particular selector is formed
-during the compilation of the program, Clang will search in the on-disk hash table of selectors; if found, Clang will read the Objective-C methods associated with that selector into the appropriate front-end data structure (``Sema::InstanceMethodPool`` and ``Sema::FactoryMethodPool`` for instance and class methods, respectively).
+during the compilation of the program, LFort will search in the on-disk hash table of selectors; if found, LFort will read the Objective-C methods associated with that selector into the appropriate front-end data structure (``Sema::InstanceMethodPool`` and ``Sema::FactoryMethodPool`` for instance and class methods, respectively).